FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/components/overview.md

   allows users to develop their own Custom Widgets.
 This involves writing Flutter code from scratch, offering the highest level of customization and flexibility.

-- **Themed Widgets:**
+- **Themed Widgets:** Themed widgets can be reused across your app, making it easy to update styles universally.
+If you decide to change any properties, such as color schemes or fonts, you can update the theme widget instead of modifying each widget individually.

 ## Common Use-cases

 Components can be used in various scenarios to accelerate your app development process.
 Here are some common use-cases.

 1. Design a **standard button once** and reuse it across multiple screens to maintain a cohesive look.

 2. Utilize components for **card designs** frequently used in your app, such as product cards, user profiles, or news articles.

 3. **Standardize input forms** for tasks like user registration, login, or feedback collection, ensuring a consistent user experience.

 4. Design **pop-up messages or dialogs** that match the overall theme of your app, enhancing visual